linode/docs/docs/applications/media-servers/install-plex-media-server-on-centos-7/index.md

 description: View and organize your media library with Plex on CentOS 7
 keywords: ["plex", "media", "centos"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-modified: 2019-01-23
+modified: 2019-01-24
 modified_by:
-  name: Nick Brewer
+  name: Linode
 published: 2017-05-03
 title: Install Plex Media Server on CentOS 7
 external_resources:
 - '[Plex Media Server Documentation](https://support.plex.tv/hc/en-us/categories/200007567-Plex-Media-Server)'
 ---

 [Plex](https://www.plex.tv/) is a feature-rich media library platform that allows you to organize and stream your digital video and audio from virtually anywhere.
-Basic Plex features are [free](https://support.plex.tv/articles/202526943-plex-free-vs-paid/), and Plex Pass adds paid features on top of the free account.
+Basic Plex features are [free](https://support.plex.tv/articles/202526943-plex-free-vs-paid/), while the paid Plex Pass adds additional features.

 This guide demonstrates how to set up **Plex Media Server** on a Linode running CentOS 7, and how to connect client devices.
 A Plex media server could benefit from large amounts of disk space, so consider using Linode's [Block Storage](/docs/platform/how-to-use-block-storage-with-your-linode) service with this setup.